 Access: You need to provide basic contact and company information to download case studies, reports and eBooks.

-Marketing Charts is a treasure trove of information for marketers, social media managers, content strategists, and small biz owners.
+Marketing Charts is a treasure trove of information for marketers, social media managers, content strategists, and small business owners.

 The site is great for visual learners.
 The data are a good backup for blog posts and are also very useful when it comes to planning marketing and social media strategies.